timsearle/timsearle.github.io/_posts/2022-06-17-xcode-cloud-app-version.md

 ```

-As mentioned earlier - there's definitely an opportunity at the callsite (`try appVersionBumpIfNeeded()`) to inspect the `CI_WORKFLOW` name and decide what sequence of functions you wish to call as part of your `ci_post_clone` script, e.g.
+As mentioned earlier - there's definitely an opportunity at the call-site (`try appVersionBumpIfNeeded()`) to inspect the `CI_WORKFLOW` name and decide what sequence of functions you wish to call as part of your `ci_post_clone` script, e.g.

 ```swift
 enum Workflow: String {